YOU ARE WHAT YOU EAT

 Tour where your mission is to discover how your world is surrounded by S.T.E.A.M.
 Let your imagination take flight on a journey to Science, Technology, Engineering, Art and Math.

 Take a tour and learn about the people and landmarks of historic Bronzeville where you can become a banker or a doctor.
-Some of Chicago’s most famous and influential African Americans from professional athletes, and musicians to political leaders came from Bronzeville.
+Some of Chicago’s most famous and influential Americans from professional athletes, and musicians to political leaders came from Bronzeville.

 Our philosophy of building children’s minds is reinforced by a unique guided tour format that emphasizes the educational message each exhibit is designed to achieve.